wttech/aet/README.md

 * Check and modify page **cookies**.
 * Check page **client side performance** using [YSlow](http://yslow.org/).

+## How to start
+To setup fully functional AET instance use one of the following:
+- [AET cookbook](https://github.com/Cognifide/aet-cookbook), you may run local instance using [AET Vagrant](https://github.com/Cognifide/aet/wiki/BasicSetup#set-up-vagrant).
+- [AET Docker images](https://github.com/Skejven/aet-docker), you may run local instance using [sample AET Swarm](https://github.com/Skejven/aet-docker/tree/master/example-aet-swarm).

+For more details on how to run AET tests, see [AET in 10 minutes](https://github.com/Cognifide/aet/wiki/AETIn10Minutes) guide.

 ## AET architecture
 The AET System consists of 7 units: